-DMV Point System in PennsylvaniaCompare Car Insurance Rates in 3 Easy Steps
+DMV Point System in PennsylvaniaCompare Car Insurance Quotes in 3 Steps

 In order to monitor dangerous drivers and improve road safety, the Pennsylvania Department of Transportation (PennDOT) adheres to a point system.
-Most moving traffic violations carry points―zipping through a stop sign, for example, costs three―and when you accumulate six or more points, the state begins imposing hard-line penalties that whack your wallet and limit your mobility.
+Most moving traffic violations carry points, and when you accumulate too many points, the state begins imposing hard-line penalties that whack your wallet and limit your mobility.

-Drivers younger than 18 who top the six-point total or are nabbed exceeding the speed limit by 26 mph or more face license suspension for 90 days, and they'll be required to pass a written test dealing mainly with road safety issues.
+Drivers younger than 18 who accumulate 6 points or are nabbed exceeding the speed limit by 26 mph or more face license suspension for 90 days, and they'll be required to pass a written test dealing mainly with road safety issues.

 A first-time accumulation of six points means you'll have to pass a written exam based on safe driving practices, department sanctions, and related safety issues.

 If you do not pass this exam within 30 days, your license will be suspended until you pass the test.
 If you do pass this test within the designated 30 days, 2 points will be removed from your driving record.

 A second-time accumulation of six points means you'll have to attend a PennDOT department hearing.
 Don't test this ultimatum.
 Failing to appear will result in an immediate 60-day suspension.
 At the hearing, an examiner will review your driving record.

 Based on his or her decision, you will be slapped with a 15-day suspension and be required to pass a special on-road driving examination.
 Two points will be removed from your driving record if you pass the test within 30 days or after you serve your suspension.